 |Made in Heaven|

 “Why is a girl’s wedding the biggest day of her life?”, Kabir asks us audience in the Amazon Prime series Made in Heaven (Also, one of the most loved quotes from Made in Heaven).
-The only possible answer to that can be – such has been our custom all these ages!
-No matter what degrees she earns or how successful her career is, her wedding is the biggest success according to society.
+The only possible answer to that can be – such has been our custom for centuries!
+No matter what degrees a girl earns or how successful her career is, her wedding is celebrated as her biggest success .
 This does not vary based on the division of the class construct.
-Rich, poor, urban, or rural, the theory is applicable to every girl in Indian society.
+Rich or poor, urban or rural, the theory is applicable to every girl in Indian society.

 In the series Made in Heaven, a father says how relieved he is because now finally his daughter is getting married and he has nothing more to worry about, that she would be now in safe hands.
 Why is handing her over to a suitable man more meaningful than growing her up to be financially independent herself?

 A woman’s independence is looked upon suspiciously most of the time.
-Financial independence is something that more expected from a boy, obviously because he has to provide for his wife and the entire family.
-Such a thing is never appreciated by a girl.
+Financial independence is something that is more expected from a boy, obviously because he has to provide for his wife and the entire family.
+Such a thing is never appreciated from a girl.
 It’s fine to have a decent degree or maybe even a job.
-But going for a bigger catch other than one suitable husband is a big NO!
+But rooting for a bigger aspirations other than one suitable husband is a big NO!

 Yes, marriage is important but it is not everything in a girl’s life.
 Sometimes, the biggest thing in her life would be that moment she made her parents really proud or achieved something that she worked hard for.